Characterizing co-NL by a group action: Positive observations and co-NL

 \section{Positive observations and co-NL}

 To show that $\{P_{\geqslant 0}\}$ is included in $\cc{co-NL}$, we will show that the product of a binary representation and an observation in $P_{\geqslant 0}$ is the image of a matrix by an injective morphism.
-This \enquote{back trip} from von Neumann algebras to matrix is necessary to prove that we can reduce the nilpotency of an operator to the nilpotency of a matrix, so that a finite machine can decide it.
+This return from the type {II}$_{1}$ hyperfinite factor to matrix algebras is necessary to prove that we can reduce the nilpotency of an operator to the nilpotency of a matrix, so that a finite machine can decide it.
 This fact was used by Girard\footnote{Altough this point is not dwelled on, this statement is necessary in \cite[Proof of Theorem 12.1, p.258]{normativity}.}, but we felt it needed to be more precisely stated and proved in the following (quite technical) lemma.

 \begin{lemma} We consider the normative pair $(\vn{N}_{0},\vn{G})$ defined in Corollary \ref{pairenormG} and denote by $\vn{K}$ the algebra $(\bigotimes_{n\geqslant 0}\finhyp)\rtimes\mathfrak{S}$.
 Let $N_{n}$ be a binary representation of an integer $n$ in $\vn{M}_{6}(\vn{N}_{0})$ and $\Phi\in\vn{M}_{6}(\vn{G})\otimes\vn{Q}$ be an observation in $P_{\geqslant 0}$.
 Then there exists an integer $k$, an injective morphism $\psi:\vn{M}_{k}(\complexN)\rightarrow\vn{K}$ and two matrices $M\in\vn{M}_{6}(\vn{M}_{k}(\complexN))$ and $\bar{\Phi}\in\vn{M}_{6}(\vn{M}_{k}(\complexN))\otimes\vn{Q}$ such that $\text{Id}\otimes\psi(M)=(N_{n}\otimes 1_{\vn{Q}})$ and $\text{Id}\otimes\psi\otimes\text{Id}_{\vn{Q}}(\bar{\Phi})=\Phi$. \end{lemma}